77 Business Tips For An Online Entrepreneur On September 18, 2009 by Dragos Roua

 13. Plan, Plan, Plan

 Carefully write down every step you need for your project.
 Create milestones.
 Respect them.
 Try to predict any potential danger and take it into account.
 Planning thoroughly your projects will be the best service you can make to yourself and to your team.
+Utilize important resources such as http://www.sundocumentfilings.com/ for document filing, or productivity apps to keep your tasks prioritized.
 Sometimes you’ll realize the project is simply not worth doing, when you realize how much work really is involved.
 Sometimes you’ll realize you need fewer resources than you initially thought.

 14. Build Discipline